DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/insight.md

 # Insight

-On this page, you can download the offline installation packages of each version of the observability module.
+On this page, you can download the offline installation packages of each version of the Insight module.

 ## Download